epfl-ada/ada-2020-project-milestone-p3-p3_2fast2curious/README.md

 The notebook has already been run but in case you would like to run it the code most import missingno, lightGBM
  - `!pip install missingno`
  - `!pip install lightGBM`
-Also the data has been deleted.
+Also the data has been deleted if you want to run the code you have to place the data to the `\data` folder.

 # Abstract